 With a very special thank you to:

-- Federica Bailoni – for her very warm welcome at Alpe Cermis and excellent hosting
+- Federica Bailoni – for your very warm welcome at Alpe Cermis and for your excellent hosting

-- Alessandro and Massimo – for putting our girls at ease and their excellent ski tuition
+- Alessandro Manfrin and Massimo Zeni- for putting our girls at ease and for your excellent ski tuition

 - Franco and Lara Simonazzi – for newly formed friendships, ice cream and for introducing us to Parampampoli